-Connect The Future Florida to Honor House Speaker Chris Sprowls, Rep. Josie Tomkow with Broadband Champion Award
+Connect The Future Florida to Honor Former House Speaker Chris Sprowls, Rep. Josie Tomkow with Broadband Champion Award

-The ceremony at Fort Meade Middle Senior High School (FMMSHS) in Southwest Polk County will follow a brief panel discussion featuring Speaker Sprowls, Polk County Public Schools Superintendent Frederick Heid, a FMMSHS teacher, and a FMMSHS student leader.
+The ceremony at Fort Meade Middle Senior High School (FMMSHS) in Southwest Polk County will follow a brief panel discussion featuring Sprowls and Tomkow, Polk County Public Schools Superintendent Frederick Heid, a FMMSHS teacher, and a FMMSHS student leader.
 Held before a live audience of students and area stakeholders, it will focus on the impact of connectivity on educational opportunities in rural Florida, the persistent barriers to deploying broadband infrastructure, and the benefits rural Floridians stand to enjoy from the Broadband Opportunity Program.
 Marva Johnson, Group Vice President for State Government Affairs for Charter Communications, will moderate the panel.

 ABOUT CONNECT THE FUTURE: